KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

 {% endhint %}

+### The Project

+We will be adding interactivity to our Coding & Cocktails Drink Order App that some of you may have seen during our version control or jQuery sessions earlier this year.
+Not to worry if you didn't attend those sessions - this will be different functionality and practice!

 ### Setup

 If you don't want Version Control practice or don't know what Version Control is, just start with step 1 below.